rjkorea/coconut/README.md

-# coconut
+# What is coconut?
-This is a asynchronous application server for Social Network Service
+This is a asynchronous application server

-- users, contents, comments, likes, follow and push
+# Prerequisites
+$ pip install -r requirements.txt

+# Usage
+$ python app.py